Menu

 Tenancy laws in the Netherlands

 Do note that the Netherlands is a country where oral agreements are valid, so be careful about what you say, as landlords can hold you to it.
-If you want to have an oral agreement instead of a written one, make sure you have a witness with you so it's easier to prove later on if necessary.
+However, as of 1 July 2023, landlords must only use written tenancy agreements, not oral ones.

 If you're renting in the private sector, then you should know that landlords are limited by the law as to how much they can raise the rent by.
-For example, from 1 May 2021 until 1 May 2024, landlords can only increase the rent once a year at a rate of inflation 1%.
-For 2022, this means the maximum they can raise the rent by is 3.4% since inflation is set at 2.4%.
+For example, until 1 May 2029, landlords can only increase the rent once a year at a rate of inflation plus 1%.
+Or they can raise it once a year at the rate of wage development plus 1% when the wage development is lower the inflation.
+For 2024, this meant the maximum they could raise the rent by was 5.5% since inflation was set at 4.5%.
 If you ever feel like your landlord has raised the rent too much, you can dispute it with the Rent Tribunal (Huurcommissie).
 The Rent Tribunal is also there in case you can't resolve a dispute with your landlord.
 It'll cost you €25 to get their help.

 In other countries, you might be used to having the landlord take care of all maintenance for the property.
 However, the Netherlands is different; the tenant is responsible for minor repairs.
 The exception is if the minor repair is expensive; in that case, the landlord should pay for it.